BlackIron-Technologies/Neurotrace_c/README.md

 1.  **Install from Marketplace**
     - Search for "NeuroTrace" in the Extensions panel (`Ctrl+Shift+X`).
     - Click **Install**.
-    - **Note:** The extension includes an AI model (all-MiniLM-L6-v2) and dependencies for semantic search, making the download larger.
-This is a one-time download and enables powerful offline AI features.
+    - **Note:** When you first open the NeuroTrace sidebar, click the download button to get the AI backend (up to 250MB) including the AI model (all-MiniLM-L6-v2) and general dependencies for extension functions.
+This is a one-time download that enables powerful offline AI features.

 2.  **Initialize in Your Workspace**
     - The NeuroTrace sidebar appears automatically after installation.